 - Providing feedback to relevant government Consultations ( ie. Troubles Permanent Disablement Payment Scheme.

 All Advisers have completed:

-- Accredited Adviser Training Programme with CAB or LAW Centre NI or
+- Accredited Adviser Training Programme with Advice NI/ CAB/ SSAFA or LAW Centre NI or equivalent.
+Or

 - Successfully completed Tribunal Representation Course or

 - Many years’ experience in the field of Benefit Advice and information within The Social Security Agency

 Memberships and Partnerships

 The Ely Centre is a member of Advice NI & the Law Centre NI.